hsonixcode/timetagger/timetagger/pages/login.md

             }
             if (!this.config.tenantId) {
                 throw new Error('Azure AD tenant ID is not configured');
             }
-            if (!this.config.clientSecret) {
-                console.warn('Azure AD client secret is missing - this may cause authentication to fail');
-            }

             // Store the original page URL